Transferring Credit

 How Do I Receive my Grades from Abroad?

-Students are required to complete a program evaluation in order to receive their grades from abroad.
 Grades students earn while studying abroad will appear on their Tulane transcript but will not be calculated into their cumulative GPA.
-This policy will not apply to Tulane faculty-led summer programs, or to courses completed during study abroad exchange programs offered through the Freeman School of Business.
+This policy does not apply to Tulane faculty-led summer programs, or to courses completed during study abroad exchange programs offered through the Freeman School of Business.
+Students should complete a program evaluation in order to receive their grades from abroad.